RESIDENTIAL STUDENT HANDBOOK

 Morganton

-Morganton check in and drop off is located across the road from Morganton Ace Hardware (526 W Fleming Dr, Morganton, NC 28655.)
+The entrance to the Morganton campus is located across the road from Morganton Ace Hardware (526 W Fleming Dr, Morganton, NC 28655.)
 Do NOT use the GPS address for NCSSM-Morganton.
-Signs will direct you to the student drop off site.
+After turning onto Clock Tower Drive at the stop light, turn onto the first driveway on the left into the parking lot.
+Signs will direct you to the check in and drop off site.

 Students are not allowed to have a car on campus.